Tre’Davious White Injury Update: Buffalo Bills Cornerback Leaves Field After Hard Hit Against Steelers

 “Bills CB Tre’Davious White walks off the field under his own power after appearing to injure his shoulder on a tackle.
 He’s in the medical tent now on Buffalo’s sideline,” he noted.

-Losing White would be a significant blow to Buffalo.
+Losing White would be a significant blow to the Buffalo Bills.
 He has been a cornerstone of the team’s defense and one of the best cornerbacks in the league this season.
 Just before suffering the injury, White made his fifth interception of the year, good for second in the NFL.

 White’s play had been a major part of the surprising season for the Bills, shutting down a number of opposing wide receivers as the team moved to 9-4.
 As NFL Network analyst Brian Baldinger noted, White was especially strong against Dallas Cowboys receiver Amari Cooper on the biggest stage for the Bills in years, the Thanksgiving Day game.